Yahia-kilany/Applied-data-structures-project/README.md

-file compression using huffman coding
+A terminal app to do file compression using Huffman coding. along with GUI made with QT.